Know Your Patient Rights!

 You have the right to get timely care

-- In most health plans, you can expect to see your primary care doctor within 10 business days and a specialist within 15 business days (these times are shorter if you need urgent care).
+- In most health plans, you can expect to see a primary care doctor within 10 business days and a specialist within 15 business days (these times are shorter if you need urgent care).

 - In most health plans, you can reach a qualified health professional by phone 24 hours a day, 7 days a week.
 If you need a call returned, you can expect a call within 30 minutes of leaving a message.

 - Learn more about the protections that most health plan members have for getting timely access to care.
 View this timely access webpage or this fact sheet on timely access from the Department of Managed Health Care.

 You have the right to